jackericson98/vorpy/README.md

 ## Description

 Vorpy is a comprehensive 3D Voronoi cell generator designed for molecular analysis.
 It works by sampling a network of points equidistant from the surfaces of neighboring atoms.
 Then constructs the cells around a group of atoms or interfaces between two groups of atoms for analysis.
+Created by Jack Ericson in collaboration with Georgia State University

 ## Installation